David Young (Watergate)

-David R. Young (born November 10, 1936) is an American lawyer, businessman, and academic.
+David Reginald Young (November 10, 1936 – December 24, 2025) was an American lawyer, businessman and academic.
 He served as a Special Assistant at the National Security Council in the Nixon administration and an Administrative Assistant to Henry Kissinger.
-He has lived in the United Kingdom since the mid-1970s.
+He lived in the United Kingdom from the mid-1970s.

-Early life, education, family, and early career
+Early life, education and early career

 Young was born in Jersey City, New Jersey.
-He received degrees from Wheaton College, Illinois, and Queen's College, Oxford, as well as a law degree from the Law School at Cornell University, New York.
+He received degrees from Wheaton College, Illinois, and Queen's College, Oxford, as well as a Juris Doctor degree from the Law School at Cornell University, New York.
 In 1965, he was employed with law offices of Millbank, Tweed, Hadley and McCloy, New York.

-He is married to Suzy, and they have five children: Bradden, Catherine, Christina, Davy, and Cameron.

 Joins Nixon White House

 Young began his work for the Nixon administration in 1969 as Henry Kissinger's Administrative Assistant.
 In 1970 he was appointed Special Assistant to the National Security Council.
 In 1971, Young worked with Egil Krogh, deputy to John D. Ehrlichman.
 This assignment was concerned with domestic and external security.

 In this role, Young investigated information leaks within the Nixon administration, ultimately being jointly responsible with Egil Krogh for the founding of the White House Special Investigations Unit, subsequently known as "The Plumbers" ("We stop leaks").
 It is said that Young's grandfather was a plumber and that this was his inspiration for the name.